brendonolaney/brendonolaneydotcom/src/work/resume.md

 ##### [Clio] [1], Burnaby, BC, January 2019 - Present

-My first months at Clio have been primarily spent analysing and optimizing the performance of the Ruby on Rails application.
+My first months at Clio were primarily spent analysing and optimizing the performance of the Ruby on Rails application.
 My work pays close attention to caching values, and optimizing database queries.
 I have also had the opportunity to do a significant refactor on a microservice written in Golang.

+Since then I have had the opportunity to build a brand new feature, the [Firm Dashboard][1a]

+[1a]:./fd.html

 * * *